-"The main goal of an essence is to hydrate the skin and to help the other products in your skincare routine better absorb into your skin," says Simon Ourian, MD, a board-certified dermatologist and founder of Epione Beverly Hills (who boasts celeb clients like Kim Kardashian West).
+"The main goal of an essence is to hydrate the skin and to help the other products in your skincare routine better absorb into your skin," says board-certified dermatologist and founder of Epione Beverly Hills, Simon Ourian, MD, who boasts celeb clients like Kim Kardashian.
 "An essence includes a lot of great benefits for your skin and acts as a primer for your skincare routine.
 It makes the active ingredients in your existing skincare steps that much more effective.
 It provides a ton of moisture deep within the skin, restoring the natural moisture balance."

-"Essences originated in Korea and are considered the powerhouse step in the skincare routine," says Vanessa Lee, RN, a renowned aesthetic nurse and injection educator, as well as founder of The Things We Do in Los Angeles.
+"Essences originated in Korea and are considered the powerhouse step in the skincare routine," says Vanessa Lee, RN, renowned aesthetic nurse and injection educator, and founder of The Things We Do in Los Angeles.
 "Essences usually carry a higher dose of active ingredients and are meant as a 'treatment' for the skin."

 "An essence is used to support the benefits of all the other products in your routine," Dr. Ourian adds.
 "The active ingredients within an essence will penetrate even deeper into your skin, working to better enhance your other skincare products and making your entire skincare routine more effective.
 It's a vital part of maintaining your skin's health."

-When should essences be used in your skincare routine?
+How should I incorporate essences in my skincare routine?

-Cleanse your skin first—if you're sticking to a traditional Korean routine, double cleanse—then apply the essence immediately after.
-If you are using an astringent or pH-balancing toner in your routine, that should go between your cleanser and essence, but typically, you want your essence to be the first layer that goes onto dry skin.
-After that, you can apply the rest of your routine as normal (lightest to heaviest, starting with serums and working toward moisturizer).
+Cleanse your skin first—double cleanse if you're sticking to a traditional Korean routine—and then immediately apply the essence.
+If using an astringent or pH-balancing toner in your routine, apply it between your cleanser and essence; but typically, you want essence to be the first layer that goes onto dry skin.
+After that, apply the rest of your routine as normal: lightest to heaviest, starting with serums and working toward moisturizer.

 Are essences meant to layer on top of each other the way serums do?

-What is the difference between traditional toners (i.e., astringent formulas) and essences?
+What's the difference between traditional toners (like astringent formulas) and essences?

 "Essences can easily be confused with toners because they have a consistency that can range from watery to a light serum, but they should be respected in their own category," Lee explains.
 "Toners are meant to help balance the skin pH and prep the skin for more efficacious ingredient delivery in the products to follow.
 Serums generally have a higher molecular weight than essences and carry more emollient and humectant properties.
 Because they're specifically made for the delivery of active ingredients in a lightweight formula to be absorbed well by the skin, it makes it one of the most important steps of the Korean skincare routine."

-Is an essence a necessity in a skincare routine?
+Is an essence really necessary in my skincare routine?

-Dr. Ourian and Lee agree that essences are a necessity in both your a.m. and p.m. skincare routines.
-Lee just notes to watch out for the ingredients and the essence's purpose, as some are formulated with brightening ingredients that can make your skin more photosensitive (meaning that your skin is more sensitive to sunlight).
+Dr. Ourian and Lee agree that essences are a necessity in your a.m. and p.m. skincare routines.
+But Lee cautions to examine the essence's ingredients and purpose, as some are formulated with brightening ingredients that can make your skin more photosensitive (aggravating your skin's sensitivity to sunlight).

-If you're convinced that essences are a must in your routine, check out a few recommendations from the experts below.
+If we've convinced you that essences are a must in your routine, check out these recommendations from our experts.